WrestleMania: 1990s

 The first time WrestleMania took place outside of the United States was WrestleMania VI, which was held at the SkyDome (now Rogers Centre) in Toronto, Ontario, Canada.
-In the main event match, The Ultimate Warrior won the WWF World Heavyweight Championship from Hulk Hogan.
+In the main event match, Ultimate Warrior won the WWF World Heavyweight Championship from Hulk Hogan.
 The following year, the event returned to the United States for WrestleMania VII, which was originally scheduled to be held at the outdoors Los Angeles Memorial Coliseum.
 The event was moved to the adjacent indoors Los Angeles Memorial Sports Arena after poor ticket sales, sold on television as being for security reasons related to the Gulf War and Sgt.
 Slaughter's storyline defection to Iraq.
 The event saw Hulk Hogan face defending champion Sgt.
 Slaughter for the WWF World Heavyweight Championship, while The Undertaker made his WrestleMania debut, defeating Jimmy Snuka.
 Following this, The Undertaker went undefeated in 21 of his WrestleMania matches until he lost to Brock Lesnar at WrestleMania XXX in 2014.
 The next edition, WrestleMania VIII, was held in the Hoosier Dome with "Macho Man" Randy Savage defeating Ric Flair for the WWF World Heavyweight Championship and Hulk Hogan defeating Sid Justice via disqualification.

 The Undertaker holds the record for 21 victories in a row at WrestleMania, with an overall record of 25–2.

 WrestleMania IX was the first WrestleMania held at an outdoor venue.
 It was also the first and only time in WrestleMania history that the WWF World Heavyweight Championship switched twice.
 Yokozuna defeated Bret Hart to become the WWF World Heavyweight Champion, only to lose it to Hulk Hogan in an impromptu match.
 WrestleMania X saw the event's return to Madison Square Garden.
 The event featured Owen Hart defeating his elder brother Bret; a ladder match for the WWF Intercontinental Championship also headlined, in which Razor Ramon defeated Shawn Michaels.
 Bret having been defeated earlier won the WWF World Heavyweight Championship from Yokozuna in the main event.
 Bret is the first wrestler in WrestleMania history to lose his first match and come back to win the WWF World Heavyweight Championship in the main event.
 After failing to capture the title from Diesel at WrestleMania XI, Michaels defeated Bret Hart to win the WWF World Heavyweight Championship in a 60-minute Iron Man match at WrestleMania XII.
 The match was widely praised.
-The event also saw the return of the Ultimate Warrior, who defeated Hunter Hearst Helmsley (later known as Triple H) in the latter's WrestleMania debut.
+The event also saw the return of Ultimate Warrior, who defeated Hunter Hearst Helmsley (later known as Triple H) in the latter's WrestleMania debut.